-Final Draft of Essay= 40% MA students: December 9 PhD students: December 16
+Final Draft of Essay= 40% MA and PhD students: December 8

-The 'final draft' is due by email by midnight on Tuesday December 9th.
-PhD students must submit one week later by midnight December 16^{th.} Your essay mark will be emailed to you in late December.
-This mark will be entirely based on your 'final draft' submitted in December, not your 'first draft' submitted before your presentation.
+The 'final draft' is due by email by midnight on Tuesday December 8th.
+Your essay mark will be emailed to you in late December.
+Your mark is entirely based on the 'final draft' submitted in December, not the 'first draft' submitted before your presentation.

 Format: Essay Length: Max.
-3500-4000 words (approx..
-12-15 pp.).
+3500-4000 words (approx. 12-15 pp.).